NilsDeckert/Spacebucket/README.md

 ### Command line arguments:

-When starting the subscriber program you can use command line arguments:
+When starting the scripts you can use command line arguments:

 ```
 sudo python3 mqtt_subscriber.py -h